 An independent educational evaluation means an evaluation conducted by a qualified examiner(s), as defined in 34 CFR 300.12, who is not employed by the school district responsible for the education of the disabled child or child who is thought to be educationally disabled.

 If the parent disagrees with the evaluation conducted by the school district, the parent has a right to obtain an independent educational evaluation at public expense.
-The parent is only entitled to one independent educational evaluation per each evaluation the parent disagrees with.
-The district may request the parent to specify the areas of disagreement with the district’s evaluation.
-The school district may initiate an impartial hearing to show that its evaluation is appropriate, and if the hearing officer determines that the school’s evaluation is appropriate, the parent would not have the right to a publicly-funded independent evaluation or the right to reimbursement for an independent educational evaluation they may have already obtained.
+The parent is only entitled to one independent educational evaluation each time the parent disagrees with a comprehensive initial evaluation or comprehensive reevaluation conducted by the District.
+The district may request that the parent specify the areas of disagreement with the district’s evaluation if the parent/caregiver’s request does not specify the areas of disagreement.
+In lieu of approving the independent evaluation, the District may initiate an impartial hearing to show that its evaluation is appropriate, and if the hearing officer determines that the school’s evaluation is appropriate, the parent would not have the right to a publicly-funded independent evaluation or the right to reimbursement for an independent educational evaluation they may have already obtained.

 Public Expense